flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/performance.md

     - This information can be obtained from the airport chart (see example below).

 - Rwy Condition:
-    - This information can be obtained from METAR or ATIS and from NOTAMS on the OFP (Operational Flight Plan).
+    - This information can be obtained from the METAR or ATIS and from NOTAMs on the OFP (Operational Flight Plan).
-    - SimBrief provides field condition reports (FICON) which helps populate appropriate data for this field.
+    - SimBrief provides field condition reports (FICONs) which helps populate appropriate data for this field.
         - For detailed information see the [RWY Conditions](../../../pilots-corner/advanced-guides/flight-planning/landing-calculations.md#rwy-conditions){target=new} section on the landing calculator additional info page.

 - Rwy Slope:
     - This information can be obtained from the airport chart (see example in [Landing Calculator Additional Info](../../../pilots-corner/advanced-guides/flight-planning/landing-calculations.md#example-chart){target=new}) but requires a little calculation.
     - Formula: (((Runway elevation on touchdown side) - (Runway elevation on far side)) / Runway length) * 100.
     - Eg. EDDM 26R: 1.449ft - 1.467ft = -18ft.
-    - Then -18ft / 13.123ft = -0,00137.
+    - Then -18ft / 13.123ft = -0.00137.
-    - Then -0,00137 * 100 = -0.137% slope.
+    - Then -0.00137 * 100 = -0.137% slope.

 - Rwy LDA (Landing Distance Available):
     - This information can be obtained from the airport chart (see example below).